PNNL-Comp-Mass-Spec/Unpivot-Tool/bin/Readme.txt

 Unpivot Tool

-This program reads in a delimited text file that is in crosstab (aka pivot table) format and writes out a new file where the data has been unpivotted.
+This program reads in a delimited text file that is in crosstab (aka PivotTable) format and writes out a new file where the data has been unpivotted.

 Example syntax: